 Note: If you are really hankering for some palmetto, you can always shimmy up to very the top of a tree and slice off a piece of its stem.
 This is also said to taste like cabbage or artichoke.

-Our famous trees’ spongy trunks were used to build the walls of Fort Moultrie on Sullivan’s Island.
+Our famous trees’ spongy trunks were used to build the walls of Fort Moultrie on Sullivan’s Island, then called Fort Sullivan.
 The trunks successfully absorbed the brutal impact of British cannonballs during the Revolutionary War battle in 1776.
 Colonel William Moultrie led the soldiers to victory, and the fort was renamed in his honor.

 Later, Moultrie designed a flag based on the blue uniforms and white crescent badges which decorated the caps of the fort’s guards.
 This flag eventually became recognized as South Carolina’s state flag.
 (Note: Though there are many theories, no one is 100% sure why the guards wore the crescent symbol on their caps.)

 History makes this picture especially unique, since photographer Rikki Moye went out to Fort Moultrie to capture this perfect palmetto and crescent moon shot.
 If the sky were a dark indigo blue, it could practically be a photograph of our state flag!

 View more pictures of renowned South Carolina trees.

 Palmetto Moon Add Info and More Photos